sansarip/IPH/README.md

 This tool now accepts Excel workbook files.
 In order to have this feature work, you must import the xlrd library.
 Installation of the library can be found on page 5 of this pdf document: http://www.simplistix.co.uk/presentations/python-excel.pdf

 Note:
-It can only read Excel workbook files, but it CAN'T write Excel files.
+It can read Excel workbook files, but it CAN'T write Excel files.
 So, you can gather IP addresses from multiple sheets of a workbook without turning each sheet into a csv file to do so, and then you can output all IPs you've gathered into a single file such as a csv file.